supertokens/supertokens-core/README.md

 ## ☕ Why Java?
 - ✅ Whilst running Java can seem difficult, we provide the JDK along with the binary / docker image when distributing it.
 This makes running SuperTokens just like running any other http microservice.
 - ✅ Java has a very mature ecosystem.
-This implies that third party libraries have been battled tested.
+This implies that third party libraries have been battle tested.
 - ✅ Java's strong type system ensures fewer bugs and easier maintainability.
 This is especially important when many people are expected to work on the same project.
 - ✅ Our team is most comfortable with Java and hiring for great Java developers is relatively easy as well.